 Budget

-This question is simple and will vary from person to person.
+This question is simple and can vary from person to person.
 Before investing in home gyms, we recommend realistically calculating your current gym expenses, considering the price of equipment and how much you’re willing to put into a home gym.
 Of course, you don’t need to buy everything at once.

 You can start with a squat stand, barbell, some weights, and a weight bench, and then go from there.
 Heck, you can start out with just a pair of dumbbells and grow as you go.
 Rewarding yourself with new pieces of equipment for important milestones is a great way to stay on track.